strimzi/strimzi-kafka-oauth/README.md

 These options can be set as system properties, as env variables or as jaas properties as described in [Configuring the OAuth2](#configuring-the-oauth2).

-These configuration properties can be used to configure timeouts for `KeycloakRBACAuthorizer` as well, but they should be prefixed with `strimzi.authorization.` instead of `oauth.` when specifically targeting this authorizer (e.g.: `strimzi.authorization.connect.timeout.seconds`).
+These configuration properties can be used to configure timeouts for `KeycloakAuthorizer` as well, but they should be prefixed with `strimzi.authorization.` instead of `oauth.` when specifically targeting this authorizer (e.g.: `strimzi.authorization.connect.timeout.seconds`).

-You may want to set these options globally as system properties or env vars to apply for all the listeners and the `KeycoakRBACAuthorizer` in which case you would use `oauth.` prefix.
-But when configured specifically for `KeycloakRBACAuthorizer` in `server.properties` you have to use `strimzi.authorization.` prefix.
+You may want to set these options globally as system properties or env vars to apply for all the listeners and the `KeycloakAuthorizer` in which case you would use `oauth.` prefix.
+But when configured specifically for `KeycloakAuthorizer` in `server.properties` you have to use `strimzi.authorization.` prefix.

 NOTE: These options are available since version 0.10.0.
 Before, one could only apply JDK network options `sun.net.client.defaultConnectTimeout`, and `sun.net.client.defaultReadTimeout` as described [here](https://docs.oracle.com/javase/8/docs/technotes/guides/net/properties.html), and the default was `no timeout`.

 Configuring the metrics
 -----------------------

 By default, the gathering and exporting of metrics is disabled.
 Metrics are available to get an insight into the performance and failures during token validation, authorization operations and client authentication to the authorization server.
-You can also monitor the authorization server requests by background services such as refreshing of JWKS keys and refreshing of grants when `KeycloakRBACAuthorizer` is used.
+You can also monitor the authorization server requests by background services such as refreshing of JWKS keys and refreshing of grants when `KeycloakAuthorizer` is used.

 You can enable metrics for token validation on the Kafka broker or for client authentication on the client by setting the following JAAS option to `true`:
 - `oauth.enable.metrics` (e.g.: "true")

-You can enable metrics for `KeycloakRBACAuthorizer` by setting an analogous option in Kafka broker's `server.properties` file:
+You can enable metrics for `KeycloakAuthorizer` by setting an analogous option in Kafka broker's `server.properties` file:
 - `strimzi.authorization.enable.metrics` (e.g.: "true")

-If `OAUTH_ENABLE_METRICS` env variable is set or if `oauth.enable.metrics` system property is set, that will both also enable the metrics for `KeycloakRBACAuthorizer`.
+If `OAUTH_ENABLE_METRICS` env variable is set or if `oauth.enable.metrics` system property is set, that will both also enable the metrics for `KeycloakAuthorizer`.

 If `oauth.config.id` is specified in JAAS configuration of the listener or the client, it will be available in MBean / metric name as `contextId` attribute.
-If not specified, it will be calculated from JAAS configuration for the validator or default to `client` in client JAAS config, or `keycloak-authorizer` for KeycloakRBACAuthorizer metrics.
+If not specified, it will be calculated from JAAS configuration for the validator or default to `client` in client JAAS config, or `keycloak-authorizer` for KeycloakAuthorizer metrics.

 Metrics are exposed through JMX managed beans.
 They can also be exposed as Prometheus metrics by using the Prometheus JMX Exporter agent, and mapping the JMX metrics names to prometheus metrics names.